bkhim/laravel-geolocation/README.md

 Laravel GeoLocation Package
 ===========================
+## This package is updated to be compatible with Laravel 12

 Laravel package to get the details about Region, City and Country for a given IP Address.